-Prince Louis' Royal Duties Could Be A Lot Easier Than Prince George's — Here's Why
+Why Prince Louis' Royal Duties Could Be A Lot Easier Than His Big Brother's

 Prince Louis is about to enjoy his first Christmas as a human on planet Earth.
 It's amazing to realize that he has no idea he's a prince or anything, he's just sort of hanging out in his short pants and fancy sweaters and tights assuming this is how everyone lives.
 Christmas with the Queen, security detail, a mother with the most glorious head of hair the world has ever known.
 The 8-month-old prince will realize soon enough, however, that his world looks quite different from the rest of us.
 But how different, specifically?
 What will Prince Louis' royal duties look like as he gets older?
 Well, as it turns out, it's sort of a good news/bad news situation.